-Made with dark chocolate, rice chocolate, and sunflower butter, the Free2b brand is free of the top eight allergens, corn, sesame, and mustard.
+Made with dark chocolate, rice chocolate, and sunflower butter, the Free2b brand is free of the top eight allergens, as well as corn, sesame, and mustard.

 While it’s unclear if Skittles are made in a facility where other allergens are located, the rainbow-colored candies themselves are devoid of the top eight allergens, making them gluten-free and also vegan.

-Made in a facility free of peanuts (but only if the UPC number starts with “011206”), Smarties include an allergen statement that says all Smarties are free from peanuts, tree nuts, shellfish, fish, milk, eggs, soybean, and wheat.
-Smarties are also free of the top eight allergens and sesame as well.
+Made in a facility free of peanuts (but only if the UPC number starts with “011206”), Smarties include an allergen statement that says all Smarties are free from peanuts, tree nuts, shellfish, fish, milk, eggs, soy, and wheat.
+Smarties are also free of the top eight allergens and sesame.

 Sour Patch Kids

-The label on Sour Patch Kids does not specify if the facility in which their made is an allergen-free zone.
+The label on Sour Patch Kids does not specify if the facility in which they are made is an allergen-free zone.
 However, SPKs themselves are devoid of the top eight allergens, as well as sesame and mustard.

-Coming in strawberry, lemon, orange, and lime flavors, Starbursts do not contain any of the top eight allergens and are a product of Mars, the same company where Skittles are made.
+Coming in strawberry, lemon, orange, and lime flavors, Starbursts do not contain any of the top eight allergens.
+They are a product of Mars, the same company where Skittles are made.

 Swedish Fish never contain any of the top eight allergens, sesame, or mustard.
 While Swedish Fish contain no precautionary label and do not state if there facility is free from any allergens, the Mondelez International allergen statement says the company takes allergens very seriously.

 All flavors of Ring Pops are free of the top eight allergens and sesame.
-There’s no precautionary label on a Ring Pop however, and whether the facility in which it is made is allergen-free is currently unknown.
+There’s no precautionary label on a Ring Pop however, and whether the facility in which they are made is allergen-free is currently unknown.

 Fresh From the Hearts is an allergy-free cookie company that makes vegan, dairy-, gluten-, soy-, egg-, and cholesterol-free cookies with no added sugar or artificial flavors.
 It might sound like there’s nothing in the recipe to make it taste good, but their treats — tagged #guiltlesspleasures — feature flavors of almond butter, sprinkles, chocolate chip, fudge, vanilla, almond chip, double chocolate almond, and more.

 Quinn Pretzels flavors Classic Sea Salt, Deli Rye, and Touch of Honey are all non-GMO project verified, as well as certified gluten-free, corn-free, soy-free, and dairy-free.
 They’re the first pretzels made with whole grain naturally gluten-free sorghum.
-Quinn Pretzels also makes a grain-free Paleo-Friendly Pretzel Chip, also non-GMO, certified gluten-free, grain-free, paleo and vegan friendly, and dairy-free.
+Quinn Pretzels also makes a grain-free Paleo-Friendly Pretzel Chip, which is also non-GMO, certified gluten-free, grain-free, paleo, vegan friendly, and dairy-free.
 Quinn does have other products that contain peanuts though, so consider that before buying.
 Quinn Pretzels can be found at Whole Foods or Amazon.

-Yum Earth’s Halloween Organic Gummy Fruits are free from milk, eggs, fish, peanuts, shellfish, soy, tree nuts, and wheat/gluten according to their website.
+Yum Earth’s Halloween Organic Gummy Fruits are free from milk, eggs, fish, peanuts, shellfish, soy, tree nuts, wheat, and gluten, according to the brand's website.
 These organic treats are also made in a facility free from eggs, peanuts, shellfish, and tree nuts.
 However, these Yum Earth candies are manufactured on shared equipment that also processes foods containing fish and wheat; there are also milk and soy products the facility.
-Yum Earth’s Halloween Organic Lollipops are free from milk, eggs, fish, peanuts, shellfish, soy, tree nuts, and wheat/gluten.
-For more allergy information on each individual Yum Earth product, visit their FAQ page.
+Yum Earth’s Halloween Organic Lollipops are also free from all major allergens.
+For more allergy information on each individual Yum Earth product, visit Yum Earth's FAQ page.